The Well Missions

 This trip is for students currently in 8th grade to 12th grade

-This trip is for students currently in 6th grade to 9th grade
+This trip is for students currently open to all 6th to 12-grade students.

 A Liability Waiver will be required for either Mission Trip